Hard-scattering factorization with heavy quarks: A general treatment

 \item $k$ is in $T$ if $k^{\mu } = \left( O(Q), o(Q), o(Q) \right)$, i.e., $k^{+}$ is of order $Q$, while $k^{-}$ and $k_{T}$ are much smaller than $Q$, as is appropriate for a momentum collinear to the incoming hadron.\footnote{ We use the mathematicians' big $O$ and little $o$ notation: \\ $A = O(Q)$ means that $A$ is of order $Q$ in the limit $Q\to \infty $. \\ $A = o(Q)$ means that $A/Q \to 0$ in the limit $Q\to \infty $. }

-\end{itemize} After a sum over final-state cuts, the interactions that hadronize the jets in the hard subgraph cancel \cite{LS,Sterman.TASI95}, and then we may treat the lines in $H$ as if they are all off-shell by order $Q^{2}$.
+\end{itemize} After a sum over final-state cuts, the interactions that hadronize the jets in the hard subgraph cancel \cite{LS,Sterman.TASI95}, and then we may treat the lines in $H$ as if they are all off shell by order $Q^{2}$.

 The gauge we are using is the light-cone gauge $A^{+}=0$.
-In this gauge, regions with extra gluons joining the target and hard subgraphs in Fig.\ \ref{fig:leading.region} are power-suppressed.
+In this gauge, regions with extra gluons joining the target and hard subgraphs in Fig.\ \ref{fig:leading.region} are power suppressed.

 Much of the literature treats factorization in terms of mass singularities.
 To see the relation to our treatment, suppose that we were to take a limit of the structure function in which all light quarks and all external lines are massless.
 The target momentum would become light-like: $p^{\mu } \to (p^{+},0,{\bf 0}_{T})$, so that there would be collinear and infra-red divergences.
 The infra-red divergences cancel after a sum over the different possible graphs and final-state cuts at a given order of perturbation theory, leaving only the collinear divergences associated with the target.
 These occur \cite{Sterman.TASI95} at momentum configurations symbolized again by Fig.\ \ref{fig:leading.region}, but where momenta in $T$ are exactly proportional to the target momentum, i.e., they are of the form $k^{\mu } = (k^{+},0,{\bf 0}_{T})$.
 There is an exact correspondence between the leading regions (for any $m$) and the location of the singularities for $m=0$: the leading regions are just neighborhoods of the positions of the singularities.
 Moreover the counting of powers of $Q$ corresponds to the degree of divergence of the singularities.